Observarun/Bioacoustic-data-Orinoco-Columbia-2020-21-UMN_Synthetic-data-generation_Binary-classification_Python/README.md

 Python

-Matplotlib: Package matplotlib.pyplot for creating, displaying, and saving figures/colorplots.
+Matplotlib: Module matplotlib.pyplot for creating, displaying, and saving figures/colorplots.

-Path: For extracting and exporting/saving files out of a drive location.
+Pathlib: Class pathlib.Path for extracting files out of and exporting/saving files to a drive location.

 Pandas: For working w/ dataframes.

 Pydub: Used in data augmentation. pydub.AudioSegment for extracting samples and metadata from a sound file, splitting an audio file into parts, and merging various files together.

-Scipy: Used scipy.signal for creating spectrogram from an audio file.
+Scipy: Module scipy.signal for creating spectrogram from an audio file.